PentagramPro/CrypTool/README.md

 ## Features

 CrypTool allows cryptographic operations to be performed on custom data.
 One can use online tools for that purpose, but they have one or more of the following problems:
-  * They only accept input in text or only in hex.
-Or they suppose that you work with ASCII when you need Unicode.
+  * They accept input either in text or in hex but not both.
+Sometimes they suppose that you work with ASCII when you need Unicode.
   * They accidentally perform padding
   * You can't trust them sensitive data, can you?